For the past few years we’ve used Virtualbox to run Windows 7/10 on Ubuntu Studio so we could run RadioDJ..

 All a bit pathetic if you ask me.
 You don’t treat anyone like that on a support forum

-We switched to VMware Player for our virtualisation software this weekend and haven’t had a single blip in the audio since we set Windows 10 up.
+We switched to VMware Player for our virtualisation software recently and haven’t had a single blip in the audio since we set Windows 10 up.

 Sorry Oracle never again will we use one of your products, You might want to review who has moderator privileges on the Virtualbox forums as some of them aren’t up to the job.